 My life thus far has been about figuring out what I don’t like in the hopes that it will help me figure out what I do like.
 I learned that no matter how you meticulously you plan your life, opportunities and failures will lead you to choices that could gravely deviate you from your initial plan (and sometimes for the better).

-I returned to Jakarta headfirst into McKinsey so that I could learn the state of Indonesian industries to find out what opportunities persist for me to make the most impact.
-While at McKinsey, I was gratefully offered the opportunity to work with an Indonesian minister through the referral of my Professor at Berkeley, which I eagerly accepted.
-Both experiences had their pros and cons but I felt that I was still too far from the front lines of creating the impact I wanted so I decided to start a few things on my own where I learned about how important passion is when starting a business or building a product.
+I returned to Jakarta headfirst into McKinsey with the hopes to learn the state of Indonesian industries and find out what opportunities persist for me to make the most impact.
+While at McKinsey, I was gratefully offered the opportunity to work with an Indonesian minister through the referral of my Professor at Berkeley (thanks George!), which I eagerly accepted.
+Both experiences had their respective pros and cons but I continued to feel that I was too far from the front lines of creating the impact.
+So I decided to start a few things on my own where I learned about how important passion is when starting a business or building a product.
 Nevertheless, throughout all my experiences, I was irked by the speed at which I was creating impact, as well as the fact that I wasn’t developing much (in terms of my technical skills).

 I was first introduced to Xendit as a student back in Berkeley when one of my seniors was working in Xendit and said that she was working on a tech product for Indonesia.
 A different business model then, Xendit has gone through pivots to find product market fit; and now, Xendit is now one of Indonesia’s leading payment gateways.
+I was then introduced to the Xendit team during a Berkeley Alumni event.
 Long story short, Moses and I share the same alma mater and passion to advance Indonesia’s human capital by distributing knowledge of best practices from abroad back home and so I came onboard Xendit.